simonmichael/hledger/hledger/Hledger/Cli/Commands/Import.md

 Note you can import from any file format, though CSV files are the most common import source, and these docs focus on that case.

-### "Deduplication"
+### Skipping

-`import` tries to import only the transactions which are new since the last import.
+`import` tries to import only the transactions which are new since the last import, "skipping over" any that it saw last time.
 So if your bank's CSV includes the last three months of data, you can download and `import` it every month (or week, or day) and only the new transactions will be imported each time.

 It works as follows.
-For each imported `FILE` (usually a CSV file):
+For each imported `FILE`:

 - It tries to find the latest date seen previously, by reading it from a hidden `.latest.FILE` in the same directory.
 - Then it processes `FILE`, ignoring any transactions on or before the "latest seen" date.

 And after a successful import, it updates the `.latest.FILE`(s) for next time (unless `--dry-run` was used).

-This is simple but fairly effective.
+This is simple system that works fairly well for transaction data (usually CSV, but it could be any of hledger's input formats).
 It assumes:

 1. new items always have the newest dates
 2. item dates are stable across successive CSV downloads